Haneen2105/Nth-Highest-Salary/README.md

 # Nth-Highest-Salary
 Get the Nth highest salary of an employee
+LeetCode problem